Why Coaching?

 Knowing Does Not Equal Doing

-OK, so there are a lot of Americans with health conditions, and many UW students struggling with depression and anxiety.
-We know that many conditions can be improved with medication or therapy of some kind.
-We know a lot of our health improvement depends on us doing the things that are good for us.
-But, how many of us know “the healthy thing to do”, but still don’t do it?
+OK, so there are a lot of Americans with health problems, and many UW students struggling with depression and anxiety.
+We know that many conditions can be improved by using medication or therapy of some kind.
+And, we know a lot of our health improvement depends on us doing the things that are good for us.
+How many of us know “the healthy thing to do”, but still don’t do it?

 It’s not a secret: people fare better when they: